-The Company's executive compensation program has three primary pay components: (i) base salary; (ii) annual performancebased cash bonuses (i.e., short-term incentives); and (iii) longterm equity awards.
+The Company's executive compensation program has three primary pay components: (i) base salary; (ii) annual performance-based cash bonuses (i.e., short-term incentives); and (iii) long-term equity awards.
 We believe that these key elements are aligned with the Company's compensation philosophy and objectives, as illustrated in the following table.

-Base Annual Performance- Based Cash Long- Term Equity Objective Salary Bonuses Incentives Attract and retain the right talent to achieve superior stockholder results - Competitive total reward program structure that enables pay to vary based on role, responsibility, experience, market value and future potential of talent in order to drive superior results year over year. х X х Reward performance - Motivate both short-term and long-term performance through annual and long-term equity programs.
-A majority of NEO annual target compensation is performance-based or variable and, therefore, at-risk.
-X × Emphasize long-term value creation - The Company's belief is simple: if it creates long-term value for stockholders, then it shares a portion of that value with those responsible for the results.
+Objective Base Salary Annual Performance- Based Cash Bonuses Long- Term Equity Incentives Attract and retain the right talent to achieve superior stockholder results - Competitive total reward program structure that enables pay to vary based on role, responsibility, experience, market value and future potential of talent in order to drive superior results year over year. x x x Reward performance - Motivate both short-term and long-term performance through annual and long-term equity programs.
+A majority of NEO annual target compensation is performance-based or variable and, therefore, at-risk. х x Emphasize long-term value creation - The Company's belief is simple: if it creates long-term value for stockholders, then it shares a portion of that value with those responsible for the results.
 SARs and PSUs focus on the long-term performance of the Company and directly align the interests of the recipients with those of the Company's stockholders.
-X Drive ownership mentality - We require executives to invest in the Company's success by owning a substantial amount of Company stock. × with stockholder interests.
-Our executive compensation practices include the following, each of which the Compensation Committee believes reinforces our executive compensation philosophy and objectives:
+X Drive ownership mentality - We require executives to invest in the Company's success by owning a substantial amount of Company stock. x